 Coconut oil is a good oil and contains approx. 50% lauric acid so it’s heart healthy.
 It tastes good, has a high heating point, and doesn’t go rancid quickly.
 Use organic coconut oil (it’s worth the extra price).

 Use 1 gram of decarbed cannabis for every ounce of coconut oil.
-Use more if you use only fan leaves; less if you’re using only high quality flowers or want to make a stronger batch.
+Use more if you use only fan leaves; less if you’re using high quality flowers or want to make a stronger batch.

 At this point the coconut oil can be eaten as is, used as an ingredient when cooking, or used as a topical (salve, lotions, etc.).
 You can cook with the oil as long as the temperature is less than the boiling point of THC, 315° F.